PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_purerandom.md

 origin_to_center = euclidean_distance(start, ligand_center) #Update the global constant
 time_exp = 1.0

-terminals, path = simulate_pure_random(num_cells, duration, time_exp)
+terminals, path = simulat_std_random(num_cells, duration, time_exp)
 print(terminals)
 ~~~

 Run the two code blocks for Part2: Visualizing trajectories (1st block simulates, 2nd block is plotter).
 The background color indicates concentration: white -> red = low -> high; black dot are starting points; red dots are the points they reached at the end of the simulation; colorful small dots represents trajectories (one color one cell): dark -> bright color = older -> newer time points; blue cross indicates the highest concentration [1500, 1500].

 **STOP:** What do you observe?
 Are the cells moving up the gradient?
 Is this a good strategy to search for food?
+{: .notice--primary}

 ## Measure performance quantitatively

 Although the cells are under the same mechanisms for random walk, randomness introduced large variations among the trajectories.
-Therefore, simulation with 3 cells are not convincing.
+Therefore, simulation with 3 cells is not convincing.
 To assess the performances, let's simulate with 500 cells for 1500 seconds.

 For 500 cells, visualizing the trajectories will be messy.
 We will quantitatively measure the performances by the ability to reach the target at the end of the simulation.
 We will calculate the average distance to the center at each time step.